DefinitelyNotASquid/AusMine_Dev_Posts/README.md

 }
 ```

 Well thats not actually the case - see what it would actually do is break up stonks.png into three equal widths and a, b and c would actually be represented by this.
-I played around with this for a while, because even on the Minecraft wiki there is basically no information and i'd never actually seen this at all before.
+I played around with this for a while and took a peak under the hood to see what mojang was doing here, because even on the Minecraft wiki there is basically no information and i'd never actually seen any of this functionality at all before.

 Turns out, if you specify a char array of an image, it will split the image into that many characters tall, basically like a sprite sheet.
 This meant two things: